The Most Profitable Filming Locations in 2024

 Cost-Benefit Comparison

 Filming in Los Angeles, New York, or London doesn’t come cheap—costs in those cities can be double what you'd spend elsewhere.
-It can cost twice as much to film in Los Angeles, New York, or London as it does to shoot in more affordable places.
-Think about these analogies:

 • Atlanta vs. Los Angeles: Because Georgia offers large incentives and lower labor expenses than LA, filming there can save up to 40%.